- Complement levels in glomerular diseases

 Malignancy-induced hypercalcemia is usually associated with a low PTH but possibly a high PTHrP.

-- Autoimmune polyendocrinopathy syndrome: It is an autoimmune condition characterized by adrenal insufficiency, chronic mucocutaneous candidiasis, hypoparathyroidism, hypoplasia of the dental enamel and nail dystrophy, type 1 DM, Hashimoto’s thyroiditis or Grave’s disease, celiac disease, myasthenia gravis, atrophic gastritis and pernicious anemia.
+- Autoimmune polyendocrinopathy syndrome: This is an autoimmune condition characterized by adrenal insufficiency, chronic mucocutaneous candidiasis, hypoparathyroidism, hypoplasia of the dental enamel and nail dystrophy, type 1 DM, Hashimoto’s thyroiditis or Grave’s disease, celiac disease, myasthenia gravis, atrophic gastritis, and pernicious anemia.